swuen/git-collaboration-exercise/README.md

 1. Fork this repo
 2. Clone your forked copy into your computer (this will be your working copy)

-There should now be a folder in your computer that is an exact replica of this repo.
+When you are done with these steps, there should be a folder in your computer that is an exact replica of this repo.

 #### Your goal for today